gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

    `image` and/or `services` in your [`.gitlab-ci.yml` file][yaml-priv-reg].

-You can add configuration for as many registries as you want, adding more registries to the `"auth"` hash as described above.
+You can add configuration for as many registries as you want, adding more registries to the `"auths"` hash as described above.

 The steps performed by the Runner can be summed up to: